u1i/bambleweeny/README.md

 `docker run -d -p 8080:8080 -e b9y_mode=lite u1ih/bambleweeny:latest`

 This will create a stateful container with an embedded Redis server, good enough for a single node test deployment.
+Here's how you [do this on OpenShift](openshift-run.sh).

 ## Using the REST API